mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Delayed and Reordered Application messages

-Since each Application message contains the Group identifier, the epoch and a message counter, a client can receive messages out of order.
+Since each Application message contains the group identifier, the epoch and a message counter, a client can receive messages out of order.
 If they are able to retrieve or recompute the correct AEAD decryption key from currently stored cryptographic material clients can decrypt